 There will come a point where you will need to step in to help with the finances, not with your money, but to help make sure everything is paid on time.
-This likely will not happen for several years, but it is good to have the plan in place now so that you are not scrambling to get power of attorney or find the correct account information when your parents can no longer help you do this.
-Dementia or serious illness may be the times that you need to step up and take over your parents’ finances.
-Talking it over and setting up the plan will make the transition much easier.
+This likely will not happen for several years, but it is good to have the plan in place now so that you are not scrambling to get power of attorney or find the correct account information should your parents experience serious illness or dementia.

 Budget to Be Able to Help